LukePappa/Ourism/text.md

-Every particle of existence is subject to a world-branch in which it becomes completely liberated from all forms of attachment.
+Every particle of existence is subject to a world-branch in which it comes to lose all forms of attachment.